JavaIsNotHard/Notes/devops/AWS/High Availability and Scalability ELB & ASG/Load Balancing.md

 	- path in URL (example.com/users OR example.com/posts)
 	- hostname in URL (com.example.com OR other.example.com)
 	- query string & headers (example.com/users?id=123&order=false)
+- port mapping feature to redirect to a dynamic port in ECS

+### Network load balancer
+- forwards traffic based on TCP and UDP
+- handles millions of request per second